top of page

 Short, scannable copy that highlights your story’s hook, stakes, and emotional payoff.

 Online readers skim.
-If you don’t grab attention in the first two sentences, they’ll scroll past before they know what your book delivers.
+If you don’t grab attention in the first two sentences, they’ll scroll past.

-• Open with an emotional hook or question: Speak to your reader’s deepest curiosity or pain point.
+• Open with an emotional hook or question: Speak to your reader’s curiosity or pain points.

-• Summarize the premise and stakes: Keep the description short and sweet without revealing spoilers or every plot twist.
+• Summarize the premise and stakes: Keep it brief without revealing spoilers.

-• Break text into two or three brief paragraphs or bullet points: Readers skim, so make it easy for them to read at a glance.
+• Break text into brief paragraphs or bullet points: This makes it easier for readers to skim.

-• Keep the total word count under 300 to maintain momentum.
+• Keep total word count under 300 to maintain momentum.

-Write your description as if it were back-cover copy, not a synopsis.
-Focus on the transformation you promise rather than recounting every scene.
+Write your description as back-cover copy, focusing on the transformation you promise rather than summarizing every scene.

 book landing page